 Alfred Hitchcock is one of my favorite filmmakers of all time so it is hard to pick just one of his movies for my list.
 Cary Grant stars in this spy thriller that takes a mild-manner ad executive from the United Nations in NYC and sends him on a trail of espionage.
 His pursuit across the Midwest ends in a finale at Mount Rushmore in South Dakota.

-I know you are (one of my top movies that inspire travel) but what am I?
+I know you are (one of my top 10 movies that inspire travel) but what am I?
 It may not be to everyone’s taste, but I loved this film from the first time I saw it in theaters as a kid.
-Pee Wee sets off to find his stolen bicycle with The Alamo in San Antonio, Texas being his target destination.
+Pee Wee sets off on a Route-66 style road trip to find his stolen bicycle.
+No spoilers, but The Alamo in San Antonio, Texas becomes his target destination.

 Afterward he heads off to Hollywood, California in this movie that can’t help but make you smile, laugh, and want to travel across the highways and byways of America.
 I pity the fool who hasn’t seen this movie, though I’m sure Mr. T cereal has long been discontinued 😉

-New Zealand does feel like the natural setting for a fantasy adventure film, but it is real place without the danger of running into Orcs and dragons of course.
-It absolutely has to be included on every travel life list despite the long flight required from most of the world.
-Even if you are not a huge fan of this series of films, watch one or two to visualize the magical scenery that awaits you.
+New Zealand has the magic.
+It is the natural setting for a fantasy adventure film of epic scope without the need for CGI.
+It is indeed real place without the danger of running into Orcs and dragons of course.
+It absolutely has to be included on every travel life list despite the long flight required from most regions of the world.
+Even if you are not a huge fan of this series of films, watch one or two to visualize the jaw-dropping backdrop that awaits you.

 When you do tour a united Germany today, you’ll appreciate that not too long ago the country was split between East and West.
-Berlin the city was split with West Berlin surrounded by the DDR.
-Hard to imagine today when you visit.
-On your vacation take a WWII or communism history walking tour and stop to see what is left of the Berlin Wall still left standing as a reminder of this difficult time period.
+In addition, Berlin the city was split with West Berlin completely surrounded by the DDR.
+With the wall gone it’s hard to imagine today when you visit this vibrant city.
+Be sure to take a WWII or communism history walking tour and stop to see what is left of the Berlin Wall still left standing as a reminder of this difficult time period.

 If you’ve never seen a French-language film before, Amelie is an excellent place to begin your cinematic travel journey.
 This quirky and utterly endearing film celebrates the magic that only happens while walking in Paris.
 It is a secret romance unveiled through visual clues across a city that is known for inspiring romance in us all.